The IEEE E-TEMS 2025 Conference successfully took place at the KU Leuven Campus Bruges from 26th .May to 28th May 2025.

 - Anatoliy Sachenko, Svitlana Sachenko, Oleksii Iliuk, Dmytro Uhryn and Carsten Wolff.
 “Formation of Territorial Communities in Context of Radar-Based Drone Control”

-IEEE E-TEMS 2025 would not be so reach and fruitful without contribution of all the authors, reviewers, session chairs, conference chairs, organising team members, IT support and all the partners.
+IEEE E-TEMS 2025 would not be so reach and fruitful without the contribution of all the authors, reviewers, session chairs, conference chairs, organising team members, IT support and all the partners.
 We are grateful that you helped us to make the conference programme so diverse and broad!

 More information at https://etems.digital/

 IEEE E-TEMS 2025 “Towards Smart Regions: Projects, Technologies and Logistics for the Future” is addressing the challenge of developing smart regions through projects.
 The quality of life in smart regions is the guiding principle for the presentations and discussions at the summit, taking a more holistic view at the projects and technologies.
-The participants of the Conference will share ideas, questions and proposals where engineering, management, smart regions & cities, digital transformation and projects meet with the needs of society and citizens
+The participants of the conference will share their ideas, questions and proposals where engineering, management, smart regions & cities, digital transformation and projects meet the needs of society and citizens